Market Opportunities

 The following information is reproduced with permission from work provided by the Department of Primary Industries, Victoria.

-Business Structures (233 KB)
+Business Structures (PDF 239Kb)

 Alternative Business Structures

-The Tasmanian vegetable industry is facing a period of structural adjustment.
-Industry sources report that the vegetable farming sector is likely to shift business structures over the next few years, resulting in fewer and larger businesses and/or cooperative or leasing arrangements with smaller growers.
-These changes are occurring due to an ongoing requirement to produce food cheaply and a good way to do this is by taking advantage of economies of scale.
+These changes are happening because of ongoing requirements to produce food cheaply.
+A good way to do this is by taking advantage of economies of scale.
 Economies of scale describe spreading of overhead (fixed) costs across additional land or vegetables produced.

 It is important to seek professional advice on choosing the correct business structure that will take into account personal situations, existing and anticipated business activities, future objectives, costs, and the taxation and legal implications.